discord-jda/JDA/README.md

 An **Entity** is the term used to describe types such as **GuildChannel**/**Message**/**User** and other entities that Discord provides.
 Instances of these entities are created and deleted by JDA when Discord instructs it.
 This means the lifetime depends on signals provided by the Discord API which are used to create/update/delete entities.
-This is done through Gateway Events known as "dispatches" that are handled by the JDA WebSocket handlers.
+This is done through gateway events known as "dispatches" that are handled by the JDA websocket handlers.
 When Discord instructs JDA to delete entities, they are simply removed from the JDA cache and lose their references.
 Once that happens, nothing in JDA interacts or updates the instances of those entities, and they become useless.
 Discord may instruct to delete these entities randomly for cache synchronization with the API.